 Other complexities when considering if you should max out your 401(k)

 Landing at the best retirement saving strategy may require more complex planning.
-Multi-year projections require assumptions to be made on income, expenses, tax laws, goals, family situation, and so forth.
-Further, the strategy that yields the greatest overall expected wealth may not be the route best suited to accomplish unique planning goals, particularly philanthropic wishes and lifetime giving.
+Multi-year projections require assumptions on income, expenses, tax laws, goals, family situation, and so forth.
+Further, the strategy that provides the best financial result may not be the best way to accomplish your goals.
+This is particularly true for philanthropic wishes and lifetime giving.

 Retirement + tax + investment planning

 For individuals with the means to diversify their retirement savings, it may be advantageous to consider a comprehensive financial plan to incorporate all of your goals, the particulars of your finances, and what-if scenarios to compare one strategy over another.
 For example, here are a few other considerations we’ll discuss with clients during this process:

 - Matching contributions.
 If eligible to receive matching contributions, determine how contributing enough to receive the full match may impact projections.

 - Saving style.
 Keeping lifestyle spending in check isn’t easy for everyone.
 If you have a propensity to overspend, it may be in your best interest to keep automatic 401(k) deductions.